Schnoodle vs Scottish Deerhound: Complete Comparison (2026)

 Health and Lifespan Comparison

 Schnoodle has a typical lifespan of 12-16 years, while Scottish Deerhound lives approximately 8-11 years.
 Health profiles differ significantly between these dogs.
 Schnoodle is predisposed to Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Scottish Deerhound faces its own health challenges including Major Health Concerns, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Scottish Deerhound faces its own health challenges including Major Health Concerns, thyroid conditions, allergies, and other hereditary predispositions.
+Both breeds show similar numbers of documented predispositions, though the conditions and their management paths diverge.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health